by Lindsay Frankel

 Whether your tastes skew traditional or ultra-modern, everyone has a favorite design style that just feels like home.
 Sometimes, your favorite home may be a fusion of two or more styles that have melted together over the years thanks to renovations or additions.

-Not every home fits neatly into a defined category, but this guide will help you learn about many different types of residential architecture, their defining features, provide you with expert style tips.
+Not every home fits neatly into a defined category, but this guide will help you learn about many different types of residential home architecture, their defining features, and provide expert style tips.